CoinFabrik/scout/docs/docs/vulnerabilities/17-avoid-format-string.md

     }
 ```

 The problem arises from the use of the `format!` macro.
 This is used to format a string with the given arguments.
-This is a bad practice because it can panic the execution.
+Returning a custom error is desirable.

 The vulnerable code example can be found [`here`](https://github.com/CoinFabrik/scout/tree/main/test-cases/avoid-format!-string/avoid-format!-string-1/vulnerable-example).